 How Often Do Kids Need Eye Exams?

-The American Optometric Association recommends kids have an eye exam at 6 months of age and again at the one year mark.
+The American Optometric Association recommends kids have an eye exam at 6 months of age and again at the 1-year mark.
 They also suggest at least one eye exam between the ages of 3 and 5.
 Once your child is school-aged, they should have their eyes examined annually.

 It’s important to remember that this timeline is only a general guide for low-risk kids.
 Be sure to follow your doctor’s recommendations and bring your child in for eye exams per their instructions.